ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

   - The keyword ``@ Equivalent diameter`` takes in four arguments to generate a log-normal distribution for particle's equivalent diameter, they are the `Log-normal distribution's`_ standard deviation and mean, and the minimum and maximum cut-off values for the diameter.
+The values should correspond to :math:`\mu m` scale.
   - The ``@ Aspect ratio`` takes only the mean value as input.
 If the resultant microstructure should contain equiaxed grains then this value should be set to `1`.
   - The ``@ Orientation`` keyword represents the tilt angle of particles with